Epinova/epinova-dxp-deployment/README.md

 ### Deploy To (Episerver DXP) ###
 Do the same thing like the "Deploy to =>" button in the portal.
 It moves the deployed code from one environment to another.
+Can also be used for Content syncdown.
+With the IncludeBlob and IncludeDb you can now sync/deploy both ways.
 [Deploy to documentation](documentation/DeployTo.md)

 ### Complete deploy (Episerver DXP) ###